 (1) A binding obligation to perform arises for HARTING only after express confirmation by HARTING in written form and only under the conditions stated therein.

-(2) In the event that the offer to conclude a contract is made by HARTING, HARTING is bound by the conditions stated in the offer for a period of six weeks after the date of the offer.
+(2) In the event that the offer to conclude a contract originates from HARTING, HARTING shall be bound to the conditions stated therein for a period of two weeks.

 3. Terms of delivery

 (1) Unless otherwise agreed, all prices are ex works (Incoterms 2020) plus the applicable statutory value added tax, excluding packaging, including loading at the HARTING works.
 Transport, unloading and bringing the plant/plant parts to the place of use, dismantling and assembly are charged according to cost.

 (2) Unless otherwise agreed, the transfer of risk shall take place when the services for dispatch are made available and notification of readiness for dispatch is given.